sharma1981/liteExchange/README.md

 	* [12.
 Code map](#CodeMap)

 ## <a name="Introduction"></a>**1.
 Introduction and features:**
-It is a cross platform (Linux/Windows) multithreaded order matching engine written in C++11 using FIX protocol.
+It is a cross platform (Linux/Windows) multithreaded order matching engine written in C++11 using FIX protocol for order entry.

+Matching engines are used in exchanges to automatedly match buy and sell orders.
+You can see a nice video explaining them and components of an exchange here : https://www.youtube.com/watch?v=b1e4t2k2KJY

 Currently supports only limit orders.
-For limit orders and matching engines , see https://money.stackexchange.com/questions/15156/how-do-exchanges-match-limit-orders
+For limit orders and matching , please see https://money.stackexchange.com/questions/15156/how-do-exchanges-match-limit-orders

 For FIX protocol , see https://en.wikipedia.org/wiki/Financial_Information_eXchange